Pylons/pyramid/docs/narr/install.rst

-One caveat exists to using :mod:`repoze.bfg` under Jython: the :term:`Chameleon` templating engine, which is the default templating engine for :mod:`repoze.bfg` does not work on non-CPython platforms.
+One caveat exists to using :mod:`repoze.bfg` under Jython: the :term:`Chameleon` templating engine, which is the default templating engine for :mod:`repoze.bfg` does not work on Jython.

 The ``repoze.bfg.jinja2`` distribution provides templating for :mod:`repoze.bfg` using the :term:`Jinja2` templating system.
 You may